imalanz/Food_Emissions/README.md

 ### Area harvested DB.

-Data base created to detect how many hectars of land each type of food needs for their production, have the data for each year.
+We created a database to detect how many hectares of land each type of food needs for their production.
+The data included information for each year.

 ### Production quantity DB.
-This Data Base have the amount of tonnes produced for each food each year.
+This database provided information about the amount of tonnes produced for each food item each year.
 ### Producer Price.
-How much does it cost to produce each type of food, with this table we can see whats the most recomended business for the producers and can make an asumption of what the producers will go for future time.
+The Producer Price table provided insights into the cost of producing each type of food.
+With this information, we could determine the most recommended business for the producers and make assumptions about the future of the industry.

 ## SQL structure.
-Pass all the new data frames into a SQL structure, with primary keys as items ID and conected to each other for a better compehention.
+We passed all the new data frames into a SQL structure with primary keys as items ID and connected to each other for better comprehension.

 ![portada](https://github.com/imalanz/_proy4/blob/main/images/f.png?raw=true)
 ## Graphic exploration.

+We created Geo-spatial graphs to visualize the data related to Area Harvested, Production Quantity, and Producer Prices.
+These graphs helped us gain better insight into the data and understand the variations across different countries.
 ### Area harvested.
 - Geo spatial graph to see the quantity of area in Hectaries that each contry uses.